adambard/learnxinyminutes-docs/json.html.markdown

-  "that was short": "And, you're done.
+  "that was short": "And done.
 You now know everything JSON has to offer."
 }
 ```